trang1618/treeheatr-manuscript/manuscript.md

 We note that, while there is no definitive guideline for proper weighting of features of different types, the goal of the clustering step is to improve our interpretability of the tree-based model and not to make precise inference about each cluster.
 Therefore, *treeheatr* does not draw dendrograms and allows for the inclusion of outcome labels in clustering the samples.

-In a visualization, it is difficult to find the balance between enhancing understanding and overloading information.
+In a visualization, it is difficult to strike the balance between enhancing understanding and overloading information.
 We believe showing a heatmap at the terminal node space provides additional information of the data in an elegant way that is not overwhelming and may even simplify the model's interpretation.
 We left it for the user to decide what type of information to be displayed at the inner nodes via different *geom* objects (e.g., `geom_node_plot`, `geom_edge_label`, etc.) in the *ggparty* package.
-For example, one may choose to show the [distribution](https://github.com/martin-borkovec/ggparty/wiki/1-Motivating-Example) of the features and how they split the samples at these decision nodes.
+For example, one may choose to show the [distribution](https://github.com/martin-borkovec/ggparty/wiki/1-Motivating-Example) of the features and how they split the samples at these decision nodes, or each feature's corresponding Bonferroni-adjusted *P* values computed in the conditional tree algorithm [@doi:10.1198/106186006X133933].

 Striving for simplicity, *treeheatr* utilizes direct labeling to avoid unnecessary legends.
 For example, in classification, the leaf node labels have colors corresponding with different classes, e.g., purple for Negative and yellow for Positive diabetes status (Fig. @fig:example).